 While most people have their favorite location or spot you can always rely upon, there is an insatiable need to explore the unknown.
 Careful thought is always given to any new area, taking into consideration terrain, conditions, and ultimately one’s physical ability to conquer this new and exciting terrain.
 The great part about Wyoming is that there is so much terrain to explore.
-From the prairies to the mountain peaks, you can spend every day of a Wyoming hunt in a new area, with a lifetime a head of you and never cover the same ground twice.
-For anyone reading this they can certainly agree, “this is what freedom truly feels like.”
+From the prairies to the mountain peaks, you can spend every day of a Wyoming hunt in a new area, with a lifetime ahead of you and never cover the same ground twice.
+For anyone reading this who has been blessed enough to experience this, they can certainly agree, “this is what freedom truly feels like, it is a truly spiritual sensation.”
 When you can see for miles the prairies and plains that are silhouetted by mountain vistas and smell nothing but the cool fresh air it makes you realize what is important in life.
 One day you can be on top of a mountain, so cold you think your face is about to fall off wondering why you didn’t put that extra layer and the next day you feel you should be hunting in shorts (though for safety this is never recommended).

 Edward Abbey stated, “Wilderness is not a luxury, but a necessity of the human spirit.”